PowerShell/DscResources/StyleGuidelines.md

 ```

 ### Two Newlines After Closing Brace
-Each closing curly brace should be followed by exactly two newlines.
+Each closing curly brace **ending** a function, conditional block, loop, etc. should be followed by exactly two newlines unless it is directly followed by another closing brace.
+If the closing brace is followed by another closing brace or continues a conditional or switch block, there should be only one newline after the closing brace.

 **Bad:**
 ```powershell